fakeid30/Cider-Fire/README.md

 ## Dedication

-As with everything I append with cider, this is a project dedicated to my gf, whom I call "Half a pint cider", Laura Ingalls Referece, get it?
+As with everything I append with cider, this is a project dedicated to my gf, whom I call "Half a pint cider", Laura Ingalls referece, get it?